minorninth/aom/csun_paper/aom-csun-2018-extended-abstract.md

 <div role="checkbox" aria-checked="true">...</div>
 ```

+ARIA has been adopted by all modern web browsers and countless web
+sites take advantage of it to make their experience more accessible.
-Web apps that push the boundaries of what's possible on the web
+Still, web apps that push the boundaries of what's possible on the web
 struggle to make them accessible because the APIs aren't yet
-sufficient - in particular, they are much less expressive than the
+sufficient - in particular, they are less expressive than the native
-native APIs that the browser communicates with.
+APIs that the browser communicates with.

 ## The Accessibility Object Model